aaron-jack-manning/ocaml-standard-library/README.md

 - Map (functional map implemented as a red-black tree)
 - Option (functions for working with the option monad)
 - Queue (functional queue implemented as two lists)
-- Random (for pseudorandom generation)
 - Set (functional set implemented as a red-black tree)
 - Stack (functional stack data structure)
 - String (for basic operations on strings)
-- Terminal (for terminal IO)
 - Tree (functional generic tree type with some general functions to manipulate it)

-## Exposure of Functions from Standard Library

-Some functions from the OCaml standard library are exposed through this library, for random number generation, file and terminal IO, and arrays.
-They are handled by direct reference to the `Stdlib` module and therefore all modules are compiled with the `-nopervasives` flag.

 ## Type Declarations and General Functions